dragon-fire-fly/developer_matcher/README.md

 ### Acknowledgements

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
-A few examples have been provided below to give you some ideas.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
+- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome, particularly the class of May 2022.
+- I would also like to thank Peer Hoffmann for his help with unittesting, testing the application using Safari and for his general support and friendship.
+It is very appreciated!
 - I would like to thank my husband (Christian Schmidt), for believing in me, and allowing me to make this transition into software development.